 A different lineup emerges for the public.
 Among Americans overall, Facebook is the most widely used social media site for news, with 31% of U.S. adults saying they go there regularly for news.
 YouTube is the second-most frequently used site, with 22% of the public regularly getting news there.
 Fewer adults (13%) say they regularly get news on Twitter, despite the platform’s widespread use among journalists.
 Overall, a little under half of U.S. adults (48%) say they often or sometimes get news from social media sites.

 The main source of data for this analysis is a Pew Research Center survey of 11,889 U.S.-based journalists who are currently working in the news industry and said that they report, edit or create original news stories in their current job.
 The survey was conducted online between Feb.
 16 and March 17, 2022, by SSRS.
-See Appendix for a detailed demographic profile of the journalists who completed the survey.
+Read the appendix for a detailed demographic profile of the journalists who completed the survey.

 Because there is no readily available list of all U.S. journalists, Center researchers relied on commercial databases of journalists based in the U.S. as well as supplemental lists of news organizations to create a broad and diverse sample of over 160,000 journalists from as many types of outlets and areas of reporting as possible.
 Although it is impossible to be certain every segment of the journalism profession in the U.S. is covered by the sample, the use of multiple databases and supplemental lists ensured that journalists from a variety of different reporting areas, news platform types, as well as outlet sizes and types – such as those who work for organizations that are intended to primarily reach a particular demographic group – were represented.